 The jury’s out about which is more difficult.
-Appliance repairs are nowhere near as hard as people think, whereas thick flat pack furniture instruction booklets can make you wring your hands in despair.
-One thing’s for certain, replacing door on your freezer sounds a lot more impressive than screwing a coffee table together.
+Appliance repairs are nowhere near as hard as people think, whereas thick flat-pack furniture instruction booklets can make you wring your hands in despair.
+One thing’s for certain, replacing the door on your freezer sounds a lot more impressive than screwing a coffee table together.

 Baking a cake successfully